-A hayride, also known as a hayrack ride, is a traditional American and Canadian activity consisting of a recreational ride in a wagon or cart pulled by a tractor, horses, or a truck, which has been loaded with hay or straw for comfortable seating.
+A hayride, also known as a hayrack ride, is a traditional activity in the U.S. and Canada consisting of a recreational ride in a wagon or cart pulled by a tractor, horses, or truck that has been loaded with hay or straw for comfortable seating.
 Hayrides originated with farm workers, including children, who rode loaded hay wagons back to barns for unloading.
 It was one of the few times during the frenetic days of the haying season that workers could stop to rest.

-Hayrides are a fun and enjoyable activity for girls of all ages who are visiting a farm and the rides are often part of other autumn festivities such as apple or pumpkin picking.
+Hayrides are a fun and enjoyable activity for all ages who are visiting a farm and the rides are often part of other autumn festivities such as apple or pumpkin picking.
 Hayrides on Halloween are often dubbed "haunted hayrides."
 These hayrides sometimes incorporate special effects and actors portraying ghosts, monsters, and other spooky creatures to attract thrill seekers and capitalize on the Halloween season.

-Although the fact that hayrides are typically regarded as a safe and lighthearted activity, there have been incidents where hayrides have flipped or veered off the road, resulting in terrible consequences.
+Although hayrides are typically regarded as a safe and lighthearted activity, there have been incidents where hayrides have flipped or veered off the road, resulting in terrible consequences.
 Therefore, it is very important to follow the safety precautions and learn as much as you can about hayride safety ahead of time.

-- On farm and dairy hayride safety: Safe Agritourism - Hayride safety checklist: Safe Agritourism
+• On farm and dairy hayride safety and hayride safety checklist: Safe Agritourism